-So, let’s say that I was starting a business that taught people ‘how to bake’ and I’ve just created a video, based on ‘how to bake a cake.’
+Let’s say that I was starting a business that taught people how to bake, and I’ve just created a video based on ‘how to bake a cake.’

 I head over to YouTube and type in ‘how to bake a cake.’

-I then enter in these URLs, when setting up the targeting for my ads.
+I then enter these URLs when setting up the targeting for my ads.

-Of course, not all of the videos list are going to have ‘monetization’ enabled, meaning that you won’t be able to show ads on all of them.
+Of course, not all of the videos listed have ‘monetization’ enabled, meaning that you can’t show ads on all of them.

 If you want to target within the YouTube Search listings, then you obviously need some keywords to target.

-To find relevant keywords, use the YouTube search box.
+To find relevant keywords, use the YouTube search box, then:

-Enter in a keyword that explains what your video covers.
+- Enter a keyword that explains what your video covers.
 Then, write down other relevant keywords that are provided by ‘autosuggest.’

 I’ve highlighted some that are potentially worth my while.